asarenski/chromedriving/memory-bank/activeContext.md

   - Added screenshot management commands
   - Added Docker integration commands
 - Added Docker support for containerization:
-  - Created Dockerfile with all necessary dependencies (Chrome, Tesseract, Poppler)
+  - Created Dockerfile with all necessary dependencies (Chromium, ChromeDriver, Tesseract, Poppler)
   - Configured appropriate permissions and non-root user for security
   - Updated Makefile with Docker commands (build, run, stop)
   - Added .dockerignore file to optimize Docker build
+- Fixed ChromeDriver setup issues in Docker environment:
+  - Updated Dockerfile to use Chromium and ChromeDriver from Debian repositories
+  - Added platform-specific configurations for different operating systems
+  - Implemented better error handling and debugging for driver initialization
+  - Added proper permissions management for executables
+  - Fixed headless browser configuration for newer Chrome/Chromium versions

 ## Next Steps

 1. ~~Create a Dockerfile so the service can be run in docker.~~ (Completed)
 2. ~~Create a Makefile so build and run commands are easy.~~ (Completed)
-3. Setup the project to use Chromium instead of Google Chrome.
+3. ~~Setup the project to use Chromium instead of Google Chrome.~~ (Completed)
-4. Implement OCR capabilities using Tesseract.
+4. Enhance OCR capabilities using Tesseract.
+5. Implement comprehensive testing framework.

 ## Active Decisions